iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 We can also use the metadata we generated above to search for data.

-To search by metadata we need to create a :class:`MetaSearch` for each key, value, units triple:
+To search by metadata we need to create a :class:`ibridges.search.MetaSearch` for each key, value, units triple:

 .. code-block:: python